tamoshius/example-vue-project/README.md

 In the section [Configure ESLint](#configure-eslint) you will notice we have added **utils** to the globals so that the linter will not complain when we use it.

-For the `helpers` to work in the ProvidePlugin, we need an alias set up.
-Let's add it to the set of aliases in `webpack.base.conf.js`:
+For the `utils` to work in the ProvidePlugin you could just require it directly, but it gives a warning and build fails (because it's an expression).
+So let's work around this by adding it to the set of aliases in `webpack.base.conf.js`:

 #### build/webpack.base.conf.js